kontent-ai/gatsby-packages/packages/gatsby-source-kontent/docs/GATSBY-CLOUD.md

 # Getting started with Gatsby Cloud and Kontent

-Learn how to connect Gatsby Cloud with Kontent
+Learn how to connect Gatsby Cloud with Kontent based Gatsby site.

+In this tutorial you will discover, how to easily integrate site sourced by Kentico Kontent with Gatsby Cloud.

+You will

+* Create a website using data from Kentico Kontent.
+* Store its source Code on GitHub.
+* Register this Github repository in Gatsby Cloud.
+* Configure Kentico Kontent webhooks to notify Gatsby Cloud about the content changes on preview environment as well as on production.
+* Configure preview URLs in Kentico Kontent to.

-## What are Gatsby Cloud and Kontent, and why use them together?
+## What are Gatsby Cloud and Kontent, and why use them together

 [Kontent](https://kontent.ai) is a headless CMS that content editors can use to edit and publish content.
-Gatsby Cloud allows you to integrate your site with Kontent in order to run performant builds and preview content changes made in the CMS before publishing
+It is  Content-as-a-Service solution that gives enterprises control over their entire content lifecycle in a single unified environment.
+Gatsby Cloud allows you to integrate your site with Kontent in order to run performant builds and preview content changes made in the CMS before publishing.

 ## Setting up a Kontent and Gatsby site

 First, you’ll need a Gatsby site with a [gatsby-source-kontent](https://www.gatsbyjs.org/packages/@kontent/gatsby-source-kontent) source plugin pulling data from Kontent.
-If you haven’t set that up yet, you can quickly create a new project by using the [gatsby-starter-kontent-lumen](https://github.com/Kentico/gatsby-starter-kontent-lumen) and signing up for an account at app.kontent.ai.
+If you haven’t set that up yet, you can quickly create a new project by using the [gatsby-starter-kontent-lumen](https://github.com/Kentico/gatsby-starter-kontent-lumen) repository.
+To achieve it, walk though the [Getting started](https://github.com/kentico/gatsby-starter-kontent-lumen#getting-started) section.

 ## Signing in to Gatsby Cloud

-Select `Sign in with GitHub`.
-You’ll be asked to authorize the Gatsby Cloud app with your GitHub account.
+[Access Gatsby Cloud](https://gatsbyjs.com/dashboard/sites/create) and select **Sign in with GitHub**  You’ll be asked to authorize the Gatsby Cloud app with your GitHub account.
 If you need to request access to one or more repositories, you can click "request access" here or later, when creating an instance.

-Once signed in, configuring Gatsby Cloud with Kontent requires several steps that are walked through below.
+*Once signed in, configuring Gatsby Cloud with Kontent requires several steps that are walked through below.*

-## Creating an instance
+### Creating an instance

-Once you’ve authenticated with Cloud and GitHub, you can create an instance from the ["Create a new Gatsby Cloud site"](https://gatsbyjs.com/dashboard/sites/create) page.
+Once you are registered, you could start with [registering you GitHub repository](https://gatsbyjs.com/dashboard/sites/create).

-Use the "I already have a Gatsby site" flow to manually integrate your site.
+Use the **I already have a Gatsby sit** flow to manually integrate your site.

 ![Add my own site](./assets/import-flow-start.png)